 Example: 13/2 + 1 = 7.50

-In order to convert decimal odds to convert fractional odds you will have to remove 1 from the decimal odds and then reduce it to its simplest form.
+To convert decimal odds to fractional odds, you will have to subtract 1 from the decimal odds and then reduce it to its simplest form.
 It’s much easier to understand it if you see how the operation is performed, so let’s use betting odds of 1.50 in this example:

 - Step 1 – 1.50 – 1 = 0.5